-This section tackles the problem of extrapolating individual Powernet measurements to the whole building.
-We divide computing devices into four classes: LCD screen, PCs, networking equipment, and servers.
-Then, we combine power data with network activity logs, device registration databases, and a survey of building occupants to extend our observation to an energy picture of the full IT system.
+This section presents the data collected via Powernet and tackles the problem of extrapolating individual Powernet measurements to the whole building.
+We divide computing devices into four classes: LCD screens, PCs, networking equipment, and servers.
+Then, we combine power data with network activity logs, device